Distances are calculated in a straight line and may not reflect actual travel distance.

 (Including Staircase) A lovely cosy room with beamed ceiling and feature fireplace with slate hearth and clome oven (not currently in working order).
 Double aspect, two deep windows face the rear of the cottage with a rural outlook and a third faces the garden.
 A panelled door opens to the staircase and there is a useful under stairs cupboard.

 (Measurement includes staircase) A superb double aspect bedroom with canopied ceiling, and two deep silled windows with glorious panoramic country and garden views and a glimpse of the sea from the front window.

 The rear of the cottage abuts the country road and established trees and hedging provide privacy for the garden.
-A five barred gate leads into the large garden and there is generous parking for several vehicles.
+A five barred gate leads into the large garden approaching one fifth of an acre and there is generous parking for several vehicles.
 The mainly level garden is mostly laid to lawn and hedged for privacy.
 Southerly facing, the gardens offer extensive rural views and some sea views of Veryan Bay.

 Mains water and electricity, private drainage, telephone and Wi-Fi connected.
 Currently Council Tax Exempt.